Joseph Healy: Career

-After leaving Congress, Healy was a member of the New Hampshire Executive Council from 1829-1832.
+After leaving Congress, Healy was a member of the New Hampshire Executive Council from 1829 to 1832.
 He resumed agricultural pursuits and the hotel business.

 Death

 Healy died in Washington, Sullivan County, New Hampshire on October 10, 1861 (age 85 years, 50 days).
 He is interred at Old Cemetery, Washington, New Hampshire.

 Family life

 Son of John Healy and Mary Wight Healy, he married Ruth Jaquith on December 21, 1801, and their son, Harvey was born December 24, 1802.
 After her death on June 19, 1807, he married Sally Copeland on February 2, 1808, and they had two daughters, Clara and Louisa; and three sons, John Plummer Healy, Langdon Healy, and Sullivan Wight Healy.